svendahlstrand/obscura/README.md

 ## How to compile

  `obscura` is written in C, free from dependencies, and should compile and run on most platforms.
-Just run `make` and you'll find a executable in the `bin` directory.
+Just run `make` and find the executable in the `bin` directory.

 ## Alternatives and resources

-I developed `obscura` for my own amusement and to better understand the guts of the Game Boy Camera.
-But there's a handfull of other ways to get your snaps off the cartridge.
+I developed `obscura` for my amusement and to better understand the guts of the Game Boy Camera.
+However, there's a handful of other ways to get your snaps off the cartridge.

 * [BitBoy][4] - "Print" your images to an SD-card.
 * [GBcamera Image Saver][5]  "Print" your images to your computer.